 - Denial: A protocol that has been denied approval by the IRB cannot be initiated by the investigator.
 The reasons for the denial are provided in writing.
 The investigator will be given the opportunity to respond either in writing or in person at the next meeting of the IRB.

 In the event that an application is denied because the Institutional Review Board feels the risks outweigh the benefits of the research, and the investigator disagrees with the committee’s disapproval decision, the researcher may appeal the decision by re-submitting the same application form and: 1) a letter of appeal presenting the researcher’s arguments for approval; and 2) any other pertinent information in support of the appeal.
-The letter should be directed to the Chair of the Institutional Review Board and mailed with enclosures to Emily Jacobson, Office of the Dean of the Faculty, Converse Hall.
+The letter should be directed to Carrie Palmquist, Chair of the Institutional Review Board and mailed with enclosures.
 Applications submitted for appeal will be considered by the full IRB at the next scheduled meeting date.
 The final decision of the IRB will be stated in writing to the investigator.
 If the proposal is not approved, the research cannot be conducted.

 Progress and Incident Reporting

 Approval of a human subject research proposal is good for one year, unless the project has acceptable but potential risk in which case approval is given for a six-month period.
 If the project will continue beyond the approval period, principal investigators are required to resubmit documents for review prior to the expiration date of the initial approval.
 These documents should include a status report of the project to date including: